August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 Texas Digestive Specialists reported a ransomware incident affecting 41,500 patients (MySA).

-Episource (Optum-owned) suffered a breach hitting 5.4 million people, with names, addresses, SSNs, and phone numbers exposed (Tom’s Guide).
+Episource (Optum-owned) suffered a breach hitting 5.4 million people (Tom’s Guide).

 Physical safety risks: Data broker exposure has already been linked to stalking, harassment, and violence.